Performance Analysis and User Association Optimization for Wireless Network Aided by Multiple Intelligent Reflecting Surfaces: System Model and Problem Formulation

 where $\gamma^*_{c,2}$ denotes the optimal value of (P2); evidently, $\gamma^*_{c,2} \ge \gamma^*_{c,1}$.

 Compared with (P1), (P2) is also a non-convex MINLP problem but involves coupling variables $\mv\Lambda$ and $\mv P$, which is thus more challenging to be solved.
 Fortunately, with any fixed IRS-user associations ${\mv\Lambda}$, (P1) reduces to the conventional SINR balancing problem for the benchmark system without IRS, for which the optimal $\mv P$ can be derived in an analytical form\cite{tan2012fast}.
-Specifically, we first define a channel gain ratio matrix $\tilde{\mv F}(\mv\Lambda) \in {\mathbb R}^{K \times K}$ with entries
+To show the optimal $\mv P$, we first define a channel gain ratio matrix $\tilde{\mv F}(\mv\Lambda) \in {\mathbb R}^{K \times K}$ with entries